Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Introduction

 \section{Introduction}

-Noise, an unescapable topic for image capturing, has been systematically investigated in recent years~\cite{buades2005non,zhang2017beyond,ulyanov2018deep,lehtinen2018noise2noise,abdelhamed2018high,chen2018learning,wei2021physics}.
-Compared with standard RGB images, RAW images enjoys two great potentials for image denoising: tractable, primitive noise distribution~\cite{wei2021physics} and higher bit depth for differentiating signal from noise.
-Learning-based methods have achieved significant progress on RAW image denoising with paired real datasets~\cite{zhang2018ffdnet,guo2019toward,zamir2022learning,jin2023dnf}.
-However, it is unfeasible to collect a large-scale real RAW image dataset for each single camera model.
-Therefore, increasing attention has been drawn from deploying learning-based methods on synthetic dataset~\cite{abdelhamed2019noise,zamir2020cycleisp,jang2021c2n,wei2021physics,zhang2021rethinking,maleky2022noise2noiseflow,kousha2022modeling}.
+} Noise, an inescapable topic for image capturing, has been systematically investigated in recent years~\cite{buades2005non,zhang2017beyond,ulyanov2018deep,lehtinen2018noise2noise,abdelhamed2018high,chen2018learning,wei2021physics}.
+Compared to standard RGB images, RAW images offer two substantial advantages for image denoising: tractable, primitive noise distribution~\cite{wei2021physics} and higher bit depth for differentiating signal from noise.
+Learning-based methodologies have demonstrated remarkable advancements in RAW image denoising, particularly when utilizing paired real datasets~\cite{zhang2018ffdnet,guo2019toward,zamir2022learning,jin2023dnf}.
+However, creating extensive real RAW image datasets tailored to each camera model is impractical.
+Consequently, there has been a growing focus on applying learning-based techniques to synthetic datasets, a trend reflected in various studies~\cite{abdelhamed2019noise,zamir2020cycleisp,jang2021c2n,wei2021physics,zhang2021rethinking,maleky2022noise2noiseflow,kousha2022modeling}.

-Calibration-based noise synthesis with physics-based models has proved its effectiveness in fitting real noise~\cite{wang2020practical,wei2021physics,zhang2021rethinking,monakhova2022dancing,zou2022estimating,feng2022learnability}.
-In general, these methods conduct the following steps.
-First, they build a well-designed noise model depending on the electronic imaging pipeline.
-Then, they select a specific target camera and carefully calibrate the parameters of the predefined noise model.
-Finally, they generate synthetic paired data for training a denoising network.
-Additionally, some methods resort to Deep Neural Network (DNN)-based generative models for noise parameter calibration~\cite{monakhova2022dancing,zou2022estimating}.
+Calibration-based noise synthesis, particularly when employing physics-based models, has demonstrated its proficiency in accurately fitting real noise characteristics~\cite{wang2020practical,wei2021physics,zhang2021rethinking,monakhova2022dancing,zou2022estimating,feng2022learnability}.
+These methods typically adhere to a systematic process.
+Initially, they construct a well-designed noise model that aligns with the electronic imaging pipeline.
+Subsequently, a specific target camera is chosen, and the parameters of the pre-defined noise model are meticulously calibrated.
+The final step involves generating synthetic paired data for training a denoising network.
+Moreover, some approaches have been exploring the use of Deep Neural Network (DNN)-based generative models to facilitate the calibration of noise parameters~\cite{monakhova2022dancing,zou2022estimating}.